gmo-vietnamlab/kubeadm-vagrant/README.md

 - Choose your distribution of choice from CentOS/Ubuntu and move to the specific directory.
 - (Forked Warning) Must use CentOS due to I have only fixed the internal pods communication bug in CentOS
 - Configure the cluster parameters in Vagrantfile.
-Refer below for details of configuration options.
+Refer below fo   r details of configuration options.

 ``` vi Vagrantfile ```